acornfish/WorldLoom/README.md

 # Exporting
-You can export your project both in the json format (to be imported later) and HTML format to upload as a wiki website
+You can export your project in HTML format to upload as a wiki website
 ![Alt text](README_assets/settings.png "")

 # Credits